PASTA-ELN/pasta-eln/README.md

 1. pylint pasta_eln
 2. make -C docs html; firefox docs/build/html/index.html
 3. run test "python -m pasta_eln.Tests.3Projects"
+4. ensure extractors identical and extractor_csv is updated
-4. normal commit to test all actions: pylint, documentation, ...
+5. normal commit to test all actions: pylint, documentation, ...
-5. create a new version: ./commit.py "Minimal viable product" 1 **THIS STEP IS NECESSARY FOR ALL GITHUB-Actions TO WORK**
+6. create a new version: ./commit.py "Minimal viable product" 1 **THIS STEP IS NECESSARY FOR ALL GITHUB-Actions TO WORK**

 ### How to write small python programs that do things